 In our society we tend to not talk about our own mortality, but it is a reality.
 I believe the more we have dialogue about our individual beliefs, questions, or fears the healthier we each will be living for whatever time we have on earth.
 (Karen Ingalls)

-It is my pleasure and privilege to welcome Tina Frisco, author, blogger, singer-songwriter, RN, activist, a student of shamanism and friend, to Words To Captivate.
+It is my pleasure and privilege to welcome Tina Frisco, author, blogger, singer-songwriter, RN, activist, who daily deals with a chronic illness.
 Death is a difficult thing to face, but Tina puts a different face on it.